 Diluted earnings/(loss) per share is calculated by dividing profit or loss attributable to ordinary equity holders of the parent by the weighted average number of shares outstanding, in accordance with paragraphs 19 and 26, plus the weighted average number of shares that would be issued on the conversion of all dilutive potential ordinary shares into ordinary shares.
 Dilutive potential ordinary shares shall be deemed to have been converted into ordinary shares at the beginning of the period or, if later, the date of the issue of the potential ordinary shares.

-4.6.2.23 // Derecognition of financial assets and financial liabilities a) Financial assets the asset, but has a contractual obligation to pay these immediately and in full to a third party;
+4.6.2.23 // Derecognition of financial assets and financial liabilities a) Financial assets

 A financial asset (or, where applicable, part of a financial asset or part of a group of similar financial assets) is derecognized when: